Maternity Care Assistant

 This course is fully funded by the NHS.

-The School of Health, Nursing & Midwifery at UWS offers a variety of innovative courses with hands-on experience and work in virtual and real-life ward situations.
+The School of Health & Life Sciences at UWS offers a variety of innovative courses with hands-on experience and work in virtual and real-life ward situations.

 Our modern healthcare facilities across our Scottish campuses simulate clinical environments as well as home settings to teach caring for the elderly and people with dementia.
 If you’re learning in London we have face-to-face and online courses that will enable you to accelerate your career in the healthcare sector.